hpca-uji/PyDTNN/README.md

   Romanian.
 As unofficial task, conventional bilingual text translation is offered between English and Arabic, French, Japanese, Chinese, German and Korean.
 This dataset is included into the repository.
-Its binary version can be downloaded from: <https://github.com/hpca-uji/PyDTNN>
+Its plain version can be downloaded from: <https://github.com/hpca-uji/PyDTNN>
 - And others via generic data loaders.